VolkanSah/Web-Interface-for-Running-Python-Scripts/README.md

 - **Authorization**: Implement appropriate authentication and authorization mechanisms to restrict access to the web interface and prevent unauthorized use.
 - **Secure Deployment**: Follow best practices for secure deployment, including the use of HTTPS, strong server configurations, and regular updates of dependencies.

-Please refer to [Best Practices for Web Application Security](your_best_practices_link) for more information on securing your web application.

 ## Repository Structure

 - `local_server.html`: This HTML file contains the web interface for running Python scripts on a local server.
 Please note that this interface may not be secure for public deployment.